 Use Gallery View

 Everyone should always use Gallery View.
-This keeps the video from jumping around every time someone makes a noise.
+This keeps the video from changing to a different speaker every time someone makes a noise.
 Set it to hide non-video participants and you’ll make the individual screens bigger.
 Only performers in a scene should have their camera on.
+(Voiceover and off-stage characters can unmute their audio.)

 Environment and Physicality for Improv on Zoom